 Advocacy is free, independent support to involve you in decisions about your health, care and wellbeing.

 An Advocate is an independent professional who is on your side.
-They can support you to have your say, know your rights and feel better resourced to advocate for yourself.
+They can support you to have your say, know and uphold your rights, and feel better resourced to advocate for yourself.

-An Advocate is not medically trained, able to offer legal advice; able to provide advice or tell you what to do; or able to act as a secretary or administrative assistant.
+An Advocate is not medically trained, able to offer any sort of advice (including legal advice) or tell you what to do; or act as a secretary or administrative assistant.

 We only offer instructed advocacy.
 This means the person with ME we are working with must have the capacity (ability) to understand the advocacy role and how an advocate might represent them; and be able to state their wishes as well as the actions they would like the advocate to take.